Fall 2020 Europe Semester

 Gabriel Fawcett is a 1998 Oxford History grad, then worked for the BBC news in London, and has since spent 15 years as a cultural and historical guide throughout Europe, teaching art and history courses.
 He has been a consultant for film-makers and authors, and never stops discovering beautiful places and collections, nor garnering material for his historical sense of humor.
 There are few professional guides in Europe who can match his breadth of experience and preparation for making each excursion a genuine adventure.

 Cyndi Parker holds a Ph.D. in Theological and Religious Studies from the University of Gloucestershire, and teaches in churches, universities, and seminaries around the world.
 Cyndi lived in Jerusalem for five years teaching at Jerusalem University College about the geographical, cultural, religious, and political context of the Bible.
 Cyndi continues to develop innovative educational programs to the Middle East, seeking to inspire students of all ages through experiential education.
 With connections to people in the Israeli, Palestinian, Bedouin, and Druze communities, she uses conversations and experiences to shed light on the complicated issues embedded in the Israel/Palestine conflict.

-Westmont 2020-21 semester tuition, room, board, and a program surcharge to be announced, plus round trip airfare.
+Westmont 2020-21 semester tuition, room, board, and a program surcharge no greater than $4000, plus round trip airfare.

 Faculty leaders take into consideration all of the following: